forcedotcom/sfdx-analytics/README.md

     sfdx plugins:install @salesforce/analytics
     ```

+1. Update the adminEmail in config/project-scratch-def.json to your email address.

-1. Create a scratch org and provide it with an alias (sfdx-analytics in the command below):
+1. Create a scratch org, providing an org alias (sfdx-analytics in the command below):

     ```
     sfdx force:org:create -s -f config/project-scratch-def.json -a sfdx-analytics